the crow review featured image

 The film spends a great deal of time developing Eric into The Crow, back and forth into the afterlife with more dialogue and exposition than is necessary.
 This is where the movie truly loses focus.

-Bill Skarsgård as Eric Draven, AKA The Crow
+Bill Skarsgard as The Crow

-Bill Skarsgård as Eric Draven/The Crow
+Bill Skarsgard as The Crow

 © 2024 Lionsgate